• Skip to primary navigation

 22% of customers abandon their carts when shipping charges show up late in the checkout process.
 And 44% drop shopping when these costs are high.

-The best you can do is consider taking the shipping costs on yourself.
+The best you can do is consider taking the shipping costs yourself.
 Or, at the very least, be upfront.
 Use the WooCommerce Shipping Calculator on Product Page to display the total.
 Zalando chooses to offer free standard delivery.
 However, if shoppers require urgent delivery, they can always go for the premium shipping option.

 Zalando cart offers